 Methodist Camp Meetings, outdoor worship and revival services, took place in Bucktown.

-Next Site Drive north along Bucktown Road for 0.5 mile to the intersection with Decoursey Bridge Rd.
+Drive north along Bucktown Road for 0.5 mile to the intersection with Decoursey Bridge Rd.
 The Meredith Farm is on the left.
 There is no public access.
 Begin audio tour mobile listening track at this intersection as you drive north on Bucktown Road.

-Previous Site Head south on Bucktown Rd. for 0.5 mile.
+Head south on Bucktown Rd. for 0.5 mile.
 Bear left onto Bestpitch Ferry Rd.
 Travel over 4 miles to the one-lane bridge.
 Turn around in the parking lot just before or after the bridge.

 Bucktown Road and Decoursey Bridge Road Bucktown, MD 21613 There is no public access.

+Track 21a; also listen to tracks 21b, 21c and 21d while driving to Site 22: Faith Community United Methodist Church

+\$600 REWARD.

-Track 20a; also listen to tracks 20 b.
-20c and 20d while driving to Site 21: Faith Community United Methodist Church RANAWAY from the subscriber on Saturday night last, TWO NEGRO MEN, called DENARD HUGHES and TOM ELLIOT.
+RANAWAY from the subscriber on Saturday night last, TWO NEGRO MEN, called DENARD HUGHES and TOM ELLIOT.

 Denard is a very likely man, of dark chestnut color, stout built, with black whiskers, aged about 30 years, had on when he left, a white hat, with broad black band, his clothing is not recollected.

 Tom is of ordinary size, about 5 feet 6 inches high, of a dark chestnut color, aged about 24 years, his clothing is not recollected.
-They both have rather a down look when spoken to Tom has an Uncle near Wilmington, called Moses Pinket The above reward will be given for these negroes if taken out of the county, or \$100 for either, if taken in the county.
-In either case they are to be lodged in Cambridge Jail, so that I get them again PRITCHET MERIDITH.
-Mb 11, 1857.
-Near Cambridge, Md.
+They both have rather a down look when spoken to

+Tom has an Uncle near Wilmington, called Moses Pinket

+The above reward will be given for these negroes if taken out of the county, or \$100 for either, if taken in the county.
+In either case they are to be lodged in Cambridge Jail, so that I get them again

+PRITCHET MERIDITH, Mb, 11, 1857.
+Near Cambridge, Md

 Harriet Tubman provided instructions for the Underground Railroad to the Dover Eight, one of the few successful escapes by enslaved people from the Bucktown area.
-By continuing north on Bucktown Road, Kitchen is a favorite local eating break and watch planes take off and land.
-Next Site Drive north along Bucktown Road for several miles until you come to Route 50.
-Turn right onto Route 50 East.
-Travel about 2 miles, move into the left lane, and turn left onto MD 16 E at signal.
-Continue driving north on MD 16 E. Turn left on Mt.
-Holly Rd. to stay on 16.
-Continue north on MD 16 E. Turn right onto MD 14 (Railroad Avenue).
-Cross Rt 392, then stop at Faith Community Church on the right.
-Previous Site Drive south on Bucktown Rd. for 0.5 mile.
-The chapel is on the right.

 The flight of the "Dover Eight" made national headlines on March 8, 1857 when eight slaves escaped together from the Bucktown area, two of them from this farm.
 The group first sought help from Reverend Samuel Green in East New Market.
 Then they found assistance from Harriet Tubman's father, Ben Ross, at Poplar Neck in Caroline County.
 Eventually they found their way to Thomas Otwell, a black Underground Railroad conductor in Delaware.
 Tubman trusted Otwell with the group's safety.
-Instead, he betrayed her trust and lured them to the Dover jail so he could collect the \$3,000 reward for their capture.
-With quick thinking and a show of force, the group successfully broke out of the jail and fled to Wilmington, DE, then Philadelphia, and finally to Canada.
+Instead, he betrayed her trust and lured them to the Dover, DE, jail so he could collect the \$3,000 reward for their capture.
+With guick thinking and a show of force, the group successfully broke out of the jail and fled to Wilmington, DE, then Philadelphia, PA, and finally to Canada.

 Local slaveholders sought swift and stern justice for anyone who assisted the "Dover Eight."
 The Reverend Samuel Green was arrested and jailed on suspicion of aiding the group's escape.
 Ben Ross nearly experienced the same fate, but Tubman rescued him just in time.
 Two of the eight escapees temporarily joined John Brown's small army in Canada before the raid on Harper's Ferry.